-A staff member may, however, use reasonable restraint against a student without advance notice to the principal, if it is essential for self-defense, the preservation of order, or for the protection of other persons or the property of the School District.
+A staff member may, however, use reasonable restraint against a student without advance notice to the principal, if it is essential for self defense, the preservation of order, or for the protection of other persons or the property of the School District.

 Although corporal punishment is prohibited, the use of reasonable force for a District employee to protect persons or property is not abuse within the meaning of Chapter 210, RSMO.
-(Board of Education Policy 2670)

-Firearms and Weapons in School
+Firearms and Weapons in School Board Policy 2620